-A. Supervisors may request that an employee submit to a drug test when there is a reasonable suspicion that an employee is under the influence of drugs while on the job.
-"Reasonable suspicion" is a belief based on objective facts sufficient to lead a reasonably prudent supervisor to suspect that an employee is under the influence of drugs.
+C. Managers may request that an employee submit to a drug test when a manager has a reasonable suspicion that an employee is under the influence of dugs while on the job or subject to being called.
+"Reasonable suspicion" is a belief based on objective facts sufficient to lead a reasonably prudent manager to suspect that an employee is under the influence of drugs.